Passive monitoring using the Log occurrences pack

 From the Hosts Inventory, the existence of events in Hosts is indicated by a database icon:

-We can place the cursor over the icon and see the number of events recorded in the last 24 hours, or click on it, which will take us to the list of List of other Log Events (Logs).
+We can place the cursor over the icon and see the number of events recorded in the last 24 hours, or click on it, which will take us to the list of Other Log Events (Logs).

 Attention